shash42/ApertiumBidixGen/Tool/README.md

 > max_cycle_length = 9<br>
 > deg_gt2_multiplier = 1.1<br>

-A sample file ("hyperparameters.txt") is also provided to understand this paradigm.
+A sample file ("hyperparameters.txt") is also provided to understand this paradigm. <br>

+Note that the POS allowed have a fixed set of possible values and are case, white-space sensitive.
+These are: <br>

+<code> noun, properNoun, verb, adverb, adjective, numeral, pronoun, preposition, punctuation, article, determiner, conjunction, particle </code><br>

 <h3> Folder Config File </h3>